backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Launch Configuration-Template.md

 - Launch templates are recommended by AWS.
 - Launch configurations cannot be versioned and you have to create new ones every time if you want to make any changes.
 They cannot be modified.

+> [!question]- Which tenancy to use?
+> When you create a launch configuration, the default value for the instance placement tenancy is null and the instance tenancy is controlled by the tenancy attribute of the VPC.
+If you set the *Launch Configuration Tenancy to default and the VPC Tenancy is set to dedicated, then the instances have dedicated tenancy*.
+If you set the *Launch Configuration Tenancy to dedicated and the VPC Tenancy is set to default, then again the instances have dedicated tenancy*.